 Berlin.
-I’ve lived here for two years now.
+I’ve lived here for two years already.
 Two years in which I’ve twice completely re-arranged my listening room, tweaked loudspeaker positioning too many times to mention and, in a more general but no less important sense, got to know the room as one might get to know a friend.

 And all friends have flaws.
 And floors.
-In my case, hardwood.
-Their reflective nature was easily tamed by a trio of LOBBÄK rugs from IKEA (€60/each).
+In my case, hardwood atop concrete.
+Their reflective nature was tamed by a trio of LOBBÄK rugs from IKEA (€60/each).
 Alas, tamed too was their visual impact.
 Good looks rarely equate to good sound, as anyone visiting a modern restaurant can attest.

 A room’s walls are even more sensitive to visual disturbances.
 Acoustic panels are expensive.
 Attractive acoustic panels can be very expensive, especially when selected, positioned and installed by a professional. (

 My own less professional attempts at dealing with my listening room’s initial slap echo meant loading it with furniture but also specifying the judicious placement of five acoustic panels from EQ Acoustics (€60/each via Europe’s largest online audio retailer Thomann).